Bill

 Bill Summary

 Revision of Title 30.
 Creates proposed Title 30.1 (General Assembly) as a revision of existing Title 30 (General Assembly).
 Proposed Title 30.1 consists of 16 chapters divided into three subtitles: Subtitle I (The General Assembly and Members Thereof), Subtitle II (The Legislative Branch of Government), and Subtitle III (Legislative Commissions, Councils, Committees, and Other Legislative Entities).
 The bill organizes the laws in a more logical manner, removes obsolete and duplicative provisions, and improves the structure and clarity of statutes.
-The bill has a delayed effective date of October 1, 2026.
+The provisions of the bill do not become effective unless reenacted by the 2027 Session of the General Assembly.
 As introduced, this bill was a recommendation of the Virginia Code Commission.

 AI Summary